Kayterthesly/Nigerian-Retail-Coupon-Usage-Dashboard/README.md

 SELECT channel, COUNT(*) AS totalSent, SUM(statusFlag) AS totalRedeemed, ROUND(SUM(statusFlag)/COUNT(*)*100, 2) AS redemptionRatePercent FROM coupons GROUP BY channel ORDER BY totalRedeemed DESC;
-✅ Daily Redemption Trend
-sql
-SELECT DATE(usageDate) AS usageDay, COUNT(*) AS totalCoupons, SUM(statusFlag) AS redeemedCount FROM coupons GROUP BY usageDay ORDER BY usageDay;
 ✅ Discount Type Analysis
 sql
 SELECT discountType, COUNT(*) AS totalSent, SUM(statusFlag) AS totalRedeemed, ROUND(SUM(statusFlag)/COUNT(*)*100, 2) AS redemptionRatePercent, ROUND(AVG(discountValue), 2) AS avgDiscountValue
 FROM coupons GROUP BY discountType ORDER BY redemptionRatePercent DESC;
-✅ Top Redeemed Coupons
-sql
-SELECT couponCode, discountType, discountValue, campaignName, channel FROM coupons WHERE statusFlag = 1 ORDER BY discountValue DESC LIMIT 10;
-✅ Customer Engagement
-sql
-SELECT customerId, COUNT(*) AS totalCoupons, SUM(statusFlag) AS redeemedCoupons, ROUND(SUM(statusFlag)/COUNT(*)*100, 2) AS redemptionRatePercent FROM coupons GROUP BY customerId HAVING COUNT(*) > 5 ORDER BY redeemedCoupons DESC LIMIT 10;
-✅ Campaign Discount Value
-sql
-SELECT campaignName, ROUND(SUM(discountValue * statusFlag), 2) AS totalDiscountRedeemed
-FROM coupons GROUP BY campaignName ORDER BY totalDiscountRedeemed DESC;
 📈 Key Insights
 SMS and email channels had highest redemption